AusDTO/discovery-guide/3-finishing-discovery/3-4-moving-into-alpha.md

 ---
 layout: main
-title: '3.4.
-Moving into Alpha'
+title: 3.4.
+Moving into Alpha
+published: true
 ---

 As you move through the Service Design and Delivery phases, the team will naturally expand and contract, ensuring you have the right skill composition for each phase.

 The recommended team composition for the Alpha phase is: